 About the Bureau's climate model: ACCESS–S

-The Bureau of Meteorology's climate forecast system for monthly, seasonal and longer-range climate outlooks is called the Australian Community Climate Earth-System Simulator – Seasonal (ACCESS–S).
+The Bureau of Meteorology's climate forecast system for weekly to seasonal and longer-range climate outlooks is called the Australian Community Climate Earth-System Simulator – Seasonal (ACCESS–S).
 It is a state-of-the-art dynamical (physics-based) forecast modelling system, which uses ocean, atmosphere, ice and land observations to initiate outlooks for the season ahead.
 The ACCESS–S climate model is a collaboration between the Bureau of Meteorology and the UK Meteorological Office (UKMO).

 The ocean model component of ACCESS–S operates at an approximate resolution of 25 km in the Australian region.
 At this resolution, the model can resolve small-scale currents and eddies.